otanfener/congestion-calculator/README.md

 # Congestion Tax Calculator

 The aim of this project is to write a program that calculates congestion tax based on the given [requirements](docs/ASSIGMENT.md).

+For assumptions and questions made during the scope of this project please see [questions](docs/QUESTIONS.md)
 ## Design
 ### Database Design